tonyfleck76/tonyfleck76.github.io/docs/projects/forthehometeam.md

 ### Batting Averages

-Below are players who have a difference of at least one standard deviation from their seasonal batting average in the games I've watched.
+Below are players who have a difference of at least two standard deviations from their seasonal batting average in the games I've watched.
 Additionally, I've filtered down the list to only include players for whom I've seen a decent number of at bats.
 Through advanced statistical analysis
 (Arbitrarily choosing a number that felt right) I've settled on only players whom I've seen at bat more than 10 times.